epotli

 Step 4: bring in a low-pressure practice game

 This is the moment a game starts to add value.
-Not before โ€” before this point, the child is still building the concept and a game would be guessing.
+Not before — before this point, the child is still building the concept and a game would be guessing.

-Math Pop on Easy difficulty is addition and subtraction within 10.
-Each question is a single bubble pop.
-Wrong answers wobble; they do not end the round.
-A kid who has built the concept on chickpeas can play Math Pop and reinforce what they know, with the speed pressure dialled to almost nothing.
+MathBird at level 1 is addition only, with small operands.
+Each question is a single tap on the answer; wrong answers do not end the session.
+A kid who has built the concept on chickpeas can play MathBird and reinforce what they know, with the speed pressure dialled to almost nothing.

-The reason this works as practice (and flashcards do not): the game shows four answer bubbles around the question.
+The reason this works as practice (and flashcards do not): the game shows four answer chips around the question.
 The child is not generating the answer from blank; they are recognising it from a small set, sometimes by elimination.
 Recognition is easier than recall and it is the right next step.

 If your kid level-ups twice in a row but accuracy is dropping each session, slow down.
 The streak bonus rewards speed in a way that can mask shaky fundamentals.
+Stay on the current level for a few rounds before letting them push higher.

 What not to do